Spin-Phonon Resonances in Nearly Polar Metals with Spin-Orbit Coupling: Discussion

-All quantities on the RHS of Eq. \eqref{eq:lambdaphys} are experimentally measurable.
-Most importantly, the value of the splitting of the collective mode frequencies squared, $\Delta\Omega^2$ \er{diff}, can be measured in spectroscopic experiments that can detect $q=0$ phonons.
-The most powerful way to study the phonon excitations is undoubtedly inelastic neutron scattering; in particular, powder experiments are sufficient, since the splitting can be observed at $q=0$.
+The value of the splitting of the collective mode frequencies, $\Delta\Omega$ \er{estimate}, can be measured in spectroscopic experiments that can detect $q=0$ phonons.
+The most promising way to study the phonon excitations is undoubtedly inelastic neutron scattering; in particular, powder experiments are sufficient, since the splitting can be observed at $q=0$.
 For low-density metals or doped semiconductors (such that the light can penetrate sufficiently deep in the sample), IR spectroscopy can be alternatively used.
 Both techniques are primarily sensitive to the phonon excitations, meaning that the spin-flip mode itself would be harder to observe.
 We note that techniques that couple to spin susceptibility (e.g., ESR), will not observe the modes described here; as has been mentioned above, the spin-flip modes we consider here arise from the spin-current response function, and not spin susceptibility.

 The important limiting factor in real experiments would be the magnetic field range needed for the experiments.
 Assuming the $g$-factor of conduction electrons to have the free-electron value, the required field is of the order of $10$ T per $1$ meV of the transverse phonon energy $\omega_\text{TO}$.
 We note that for a second order transition, $\omega_\text{TO}$ would go to zero at the critical temperature (or value of external parameter for a quantum transition), and thus the required field can be minimized by going close to the transition.
-To give an example, for SrTiO$_3$ the relevant phonon energy is around 2 meV at low temperature \cite{yamada}, suggesting a field of around 20 T (see also below), reachable in modern laboratories.
+To give an example, for SrTiO$_3$ the relevant phonon energy is around 2 meV at low temperature \cite{yamada}, suggesting a field of around 20 T (see also below), accessible in modern laboratories.
 Using Ca-substitution \cite{Rischau2017, Engelmayer2019b, Wang2019}, however, SrTiO$_3$ can be driven ferroelectric, allowing for measurements at lower fields due to softening of the TO phonon.

 While the temperature, as discussed above, does not affect the observation of the anticrossing, the electronic scattering rate does.
 In usual metals, the scattering times are of the order $10^{-14}$ s \cite{scatteringtime1,scatteringtime2} at room temperature, implying $\Gamma\sim 60$ meV and fields in excess of 600 T to observe the splitting.
 On the other hand, as the typical residual resistivity ratios can be often of the order 100, this implies that disorder scattering in clean samples at low temperatures restricts the field to being above 6 T or less only.
 This order-of-magnitude estimates suggest that for polar metals with classical transitions well below room temperature the spin-phonon resonance can be potentially observed at fields below 10 T.